Skip to main content

 The sorting that you set up in a view is preserved while you are working in the view.
 Switching to a different view will reset the sorting to the default one.

-To change the sorting of the cases, click the sort button next to the search field:
+To change the sorting of the cases, click the sort button to the right of the search field and the filter button:

 Sort_a_custom_view.png